-The oeuvre of Wolfgang Stiller (*1961) comprises installation, sculpture, and drawing.
+The oeuvre of German artist, Wolfgang Stiller (b.
+1961, Wiesbaden) comprises installation, sculpture, and drawing.
 In it, above all an interest in the body, in organisms in general, is generally the focus.

 At the same time, for the artist, this goes beyond a political dimension, above all so as to leave viewers space for associations.